 A graduate level course comprised of ½ credit mini-courses, each meeting for one hour/week for seven weeks, with each student participating in four mini-courses during the semester.
 Each mini-course will focus on a specific topic or area of research that is ongoing at UK or is particularly timely/exciting, and taught by faculty in the seven IBS departments.
 Up to ten mini-courses will be offered; students will be expected to sign up for six mini-courses in order of preference and will be assigned to four mini-courses.
 Prerequisites: IBS601 and IBS02.

 Individualized laboratory and research experience under the supervision of a faculty member.
-May be repeated to a maximum of 2 credit hours.
 Two semesters required as part of IBS Curriculum.
 Prerequisites: Admission to IBS Curriculum and consent of instructor.